sukus21/towizz/STYLEGUIDE.md

 ## Other one-off rules
 * Files in the `source` directory should all be `.asm` files.
 * The only files allowed in `INCLUDE` and `INCBIN` statements are those in the `include` durectory.
-* Included files should only contain constant definitions and/or macros
+* Included files should only contain constant definitions and/or macros.
-* Included files must not contain "raw raw" (code/data added to ROM by just including the file).
+* Included files must not contain "raw data" (code/data added to ROM by just including the file).
 We have `RGBLINK` for cross-file code sharing, use it.